Murder charge in death of man shot while sitting in his car at Silas Creek and Main Street

 A Winston-Salem man already facing charges in a fatal shooting last month is now charged with murder in the case, authorities said Monday.

-Glenn was initially charged Wednesday with three counts of discharging a firearm into an occupied vehicle, inflicting serious injury, court records show.
+Glenn was charged Aug.
+28 with three counts of discharging a firearm into an occupied vehicle, inflicting serious injury, court records show.

 Cameron was in the car with a toddler boy and a woman at the time of the shooting, investigators said.
 Cameron was pronounced dead after being taken to a local hospital.